Solar panels

 - it would be installed within the curtilage of a listed building, curtilage refers to the garden or grounds

-- it would be located in a conservation area, and any part of the solar installation would be closer to a highway than any part of the house, this includes roads, paths and public rights of way
+- it would be located in a conservation area, and any part of the solar installation would exceed 2m in height and be closer to a highway than any part of the property, this includes roads, patch and public rights of way

-- the surface area of any stand-alone solar panel will exceed 9 square metres or any dimension of its array (including other equipment) would exceed 3 metres
+- the surface area of any stand-alone solar panel will exceed 9 square metres or 3m wide by 3m deep

 Guidance